luebke-dev/signal-cli-rest-api/README.md

-As I switch from Signal to Matrix this project isnt maintained anymore.
+As I switched from Signal to Matrix this project isnt maintained anymore.
 If you still need it i recomment using this fork https://github.com/kahrpatrick/signal-cli-rest-api